trallard/Modules-template/README.md

 # Generating posts/pages from Jupyter notebooks

-The main content of this website is generated from [Jupyter notebooks](http://jupyter.org).
-The notebooks are converted to .md files using [nbconvert](https://github.com/jupyter/nbconvert) and a custom generated python script and jinja template (jekyll.py and jekyll.tpl).
+A min content portion of this website is generated from [Jupyter notebooks](http://jupyter.org).
+The notebooks are converted to .md files using [nbconvert](https://github.com/jupyter/nbconvert) and a custom generated python script and jinja2 template (jekyll.py and jekyll.tpl).
 For more information on using nbconvert and custom generated templates visit https://github.com/jupyter/nbconvert

-All the Jupyter notebooks used to generate this site can be found in the [Notebooks directory](https://github.com/trallard/BAD_days/tree/gh-pages/notebooks).
+All the Jupyter notebooks used to generate this site can be found in this GitHub repository [Notebooks directory](https://github.com/trallard/BAD_days/tree/gh-pages/notebooks).

-The conversion from `*.ipynb` is done via the `jekyll.py` script.
-This can be used to convert all the notebooks within the notebooks directory (you can change the location of the notebooks directly on the script), or one at a time.
+The conversion from `*.ipynb` is done via the `nb_jekyll.py` script.
+This can be used to convert all the notebooks in all the collections or individually.
+You only need to place the Jupyter notebooks directly in whichever collection you want.

 The usage is as follows:

 * For one notebook at a time

 ~~~
-jupyter nbconvert --config jekyll.py <notebook>
+jupyter nbconvert --config scripts/nb_jekyll.py <notebook>
 ~~~

-* For all the notebooks contained within a given directory
+* For all the notebooks in the site:

 ~~~
-jupyter nbconvert --config jekyll.py
+jupyter nbconvert --config scripts/nb_jekyll.py
 ~~~

 The custom converter creates a `*.md` file by extending the default `markdown.tpl` template from nbconvert.
 This adds the required jekyll front matter and ensures consistency between the static version of the notebook and the website.